 Every good Minnesotan knows that accents change dramatically depending on whether you're talking to your aunt from Blue Earth or not, but still — asthmatic white girl to super-down and borderline ratchet over the course of a semester?
 You don't go from teen idiot to "urban cool" that convincingly unless you've got a Ted Bundy-esque eye for interpersonal control.

 Her Obsessive Fans

 So who's getting attracted to the cult of Grande's music?
 What sort of folks are bumping her bubbly missives seemingly about the trials of love and independence?
 A week before her debut album dropped, someone created a fake fan Twitter and sent dramatic #suicide tweets.
 That's like the most evil thing ever.

 Ariana may have nothing to say, but her major television appearances are a study in bonkers public behavior.
 Disinhibition is one of the official traits of sociopathy, and despite her PR team's best efforts, Ariana cannot be inhibited.
 She goes on Ellen and makes uncomfortable jokes about underwear in a problematic accent.
 She takes over Total Request Live and makes mincemeat of the censors.
 She goes on the Today show and makes Matt Lauer look like a pathetic, pandering creep.
 She does what she wants and she will not be stopped.

 The (Alleged) Smoking Gun

-Finally, in mid-September, reliable news source NY Daily News published a story stating that Ariana left a fan-clogged radio station and declared, "I hope they all fucking die" as she stepped into the elevator.
+Finally, in September 2014, reliable news source New York Daily News published a story stating that Ariana left a fan-clogged radio station and declared, "I hope they all fucking die" as she stepped into the elevator.
 This is, like, literal (alleged) proof.

 Get the Music Newsletter